vidister/gimp-web/content/downloads/index.md

 ## GIMP for Mac OS X

-Since the 2.8.2 version GIMP runs on OSX natively.
+Since the 2.8.2 version, GIMP runs on OSX natively.
 No X11 environment is required.

 ### Native builds